 Welcome to Hawthorn Class

 My name is Mr Webber and I am now in my second year at CPS.
 As well as being lucky enough to be the year 6 teacher I am also Maths subject lead and help oversee the development of Maths across the school.
-Outside of school I have a young son called Oliver who is just about to start reception this year and a rather demented Jack Russell dog called Ozzie.
+Outside of school I have a young son called Oliver who is just about to start Year 1 this year and a rather gorgeous pet Hamster called Eliza.
 My wife is also a teacher in secondary.